arjundas1/AI-based-Medical-Specialist-Recommendation-System/README.md

         return 'Urologist'
 ```

-In order to have a user given prediction, the format of the input must be in-line with the dataframe format, using numpy array.
+In order to have a user given prediction, the format of the input must be in-line with the data frame format, using numpy array.
 Its prediction must later pass through the doctor() function and give the answer to the user.
 ```python
 import numpy as np
 def predd(S1, S2, S3, S4, S5):